zowe/zowe-cli/packages/zosuss/README.md

 # z/OS USS Package

-Contains APIs to interact with USS on z/OS (using z/OSMF USS REST endpoints).
+Contains APIs to interact with USS on z/OS (using the z/OS SSH service).

 # API Examples